 I hope any Clan who takes the time to read this has had good luck, joy and many blessings in their own lives since my hiatus, and that they all keep coming for you!
 In the words of Tigger: TTFN!
 Ta, Ta For Now!

-DeathscytheX liked a blog entry by Sledgstone, Kettle Brand Jalapeno Potato Chips
+DeathscytheX reacted to Sledgstone for a blog entry, Kettle Brand Jalapeno Potato Chips

 Kettle Brand Jalapeno Potato Chips are some of the best jalapeno chips available in stores.
 With that nice large red "Hot" pepper on the front of the package, I was expecting some good heat and these chips delivered.